salmanshuaib/immortality/README.md

 # immortality
-Bioinformatics research into ending the disease of death.
-Pseudocode for a jab that achieves equilibrium between cancer and senescence via ensuring the optimum 9000 occurrences of TTAGGG (Telomeres):
+Pseudocode for a jab that achieves equilibrium between cancer and senescence via ensuring the optimum 9000 occurrences of TTAGGG (Telomere):

 ```python
 DO {